 Walnut has always been a highly valued furniture building wood in China.
 According to Wang Shixiang, Chinese antique furniture guru, early walnut furniture sourced from Shanxi generally demonstrates refined workmanship, resulting in furniture of high quality, so they are extremely rare and very valuable.
 This aged walnut table from Shanxi, with indisputable fine workmanship, certainly has all the qualifications described by the guru.

 The table exhibits traditional mitered, mortise-and-tenon construction.
 The top has a floating panel.
 The legs are double-tenoned to the top.
 The openwork panel below the top is designed with angular scrollwork prevalent in furniture of the Qing period.
 It is made up of myriads of small beveled pieces intricately and laboriously linked together.
 Amid this scrollwork are carvings of scrolling leaves, with a stylized “long life” symbol in the middle.
-The double stretchers below the openwork panel are molded like bamboo, a technique emerged during late Ming Dynasty.
+The double stretchers below the openwork panel are molded like bamboo, a technique emerged during late Ming period.

 Below the bamboo stretchers is an apron with openwork carving of a scrolling floral design at each corner.
 The legs are made from bamboo-design moldings.
 Between the legs at each end is a solid panel showing low relief carvings of Buddhist symbols.
 The stylized “ruyi” means “granting all wishes”.